boinkkitty/tp/docs/UserGuide.md

 * Tags can include an optional hexadecimal color code in the format #RRGGBB (e.g., t/cs2040#FFAABB).

-* A maximum of 8 unique TAGs is allowed per person.
+* A maximum of 8 unique TAGs are allowed per person.

 * Parameters must conform to their respective formats and constraints; otherwise, the command may be rejected.